How to Play The Moeller Technique – Drumming Power and Endurance

 The Up Stroke

-The up stroke is completely opposite to the down stroke.
-You start a couple of inches from the surface, and after hitting it you end in a high, vertical position.
-It is a lighter hit, but heavily involves an upward movement of the wrist.
+The upstroke is opposite to the downstroke.
+You start a couple of inches from the surface and end in a high, vertical position after hitting it.
+It is a lighter hit but heavily involves an upward wrist movement.

 The Tap Stroke

-Mainly used for very gentle ghost notes, the tap stroke starts just a few inches from the drum.
+The tap stroke starts just a few inches from the drum and is mainly used for very gentle ghost notes.
 You tap the surface with the stick and return it to the same lower position.

 The focus of tap strokes isn’t to make an accented sound but to add regular strokes or ghost notes.
 It is also very useful for rolls with an accent.